carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 1. Code Chunks
 2. Inline Code

-First, we're going to talk about code chunks for including substantial portions of code into our narrative such as to generate figures and plots.
+First, we're going to talk about code chunks for including substantial portions of code into our narrative, such as generating figures and plots.
 There are a plethora of options that become available to us when using code chunks so this tends to be the more complex part of Quarto documents.
 Now, sometimes you just need to do a quick calculation - like a count of total observations in your data or the mean of one of your variables.
-In those cases, it may not be worth setting up a code chunk to calculate those values, so after code chunks we will see how to add inline code - which allows one to add a quick line of code or single function to be executing within the text portion of the document.
+In those cases, it may not be worth setting up a code chunk to calculate those values, so after code chunks, we will see how to add inline code - which allows one to add a quick line of code or a single function to be executed within the text portion of the document.
 But let's start with code chunks.

 ## Using Code Chunks